 4. Any tool comparing the offers of suppliers shall be eligible to apply for certification in accordance with this Article on a voluntary and non-discriminatory basis.

-The European Commission’s views on the role and functions of PCTs in the EU Internal Energy Market is highlighted by the so-called Winter Energy Package (see in the box Recital 23 of the Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast), 30.11.2016, COM(2016) 864 final 2016/0380 (COD)).
+The European Commission’s views on the role and functions of PCTs in the EU Internal Energy Market is highlighted by the so-called Winter Energy Package (see in the box Recital 23 and Article 14 of the Proposal for a Directive of the European Parliament and of the Council on the internal market for electricity (recast) on common rules for the internal market in electricity (recast), 30.11.2016, COM(2016) 864 final 2016/0380 (COD)).

 The said Winter Energy Package underlines that:

 - the comparison tools may be operated by any entity, including private companies and public authorities or bodies,

 - customers must be informed of the availability of such tools,